Links on Android Authority may earn us a commission. Learn more.

-Kena: Bridge of Spirits is another story-driven title from the indie studio, Ember Lab.
-The game follows the journey of a young Spirit Guide named Kena through an abandoned village, which means plenty of exploration and some fast-paced combat.
-One of the game’s co-creators revealed that they’re working on both haptic feedback and adaptive triggers.
+Kena: Bridge of Spirits is an action-adventure and story-driven title from Ember Lab’s indie studio.
+The game follows the journey of a young Spirit Guide named Kena through an abandoned village, which means plenty of exploration and some fast-paced combat, all in an adorable art-style akin to a Studio Ghibli film.

 Ratchet & Clank: Rift Apart

-Ratchet & Clank: Rift Apart is the sequel to the 2016 reboot of this popular franchise.
+Ratchet & Clank: Rift Apart is the sequel to the 2016 reboot of this popular franchise with the graphics of a Pixar film.
 It’s a third-person shooter that flings Ratchet and Clank across multiple realities to stop an evil emperor.
-Coming from the same studio that brought us Spider-Man: Miles Morales, expect this PlayStation exclusive to make full use of the DualSense experience.
+Coming from the same studio that brought us Spider-Man: Miles Morales, this fun PS5 game pushes the envelope of the DualSense experience.

 Resident Evil Village

-Returnal is a third-person shooter from Housemarque, a studio that usually makes arcade games.
-It’s going all out with its first non-arcade title, which centers around protagonist Selene as she attempts to survive after crash landing on a shape-shifting world.
-The DualSense features will get some unconventional implementations here.
+Returnal is a roguelike third-person shooter from Housemarque, a studio that, up till now, has only made arcade games.
+They went all-out with this story which centers around protagonist Selene as she attempts to survive after a crash landing on a shape-shifting world.

-Unlike most other games that use adaptive triggers to build tension for firing, Returnal will use them to switch between different firing modes.
-If you press the left trigger halfway down, it will aim the sights.
-Pulling the left trigger fully will switch the weapon to an alt-fire mode.
-The haptic feedback will help give the players an added layer of awareness of the gameplay, with the controller mimicking the environmental effects.
-3D audio implementations will also be present.
+Unlike most other games that use adaptive triggers to build tension for firing, Returnal uses them for switching between different firing modes.
+Pressing the left trigger halfway down will aim the sights, whereas pulling the left trigger entirely down switches the weapon to an alt-fire mode.